 The course covers a combination of e-learning, practical laboratory based exercises, computer based exercises, case studies, site visits, problem based learning and Research based teaching.

 There is also an external placement module in semester four (second year).

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

-The great diversity of applications for mechanical engineers means they are much sought after.
 Graduates may work as Technician Engineers in the areas of mechanical engineering product design, product development and test, equipment support, manufacturing systems planning, production management.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...